Tlazypanda/chain-x-sol-example/README.md

 ## Future Extension Suggestions

-- Introduce wagmi or RainbowKit to enhance wallet management experience.
+- Implement sponsored transactions to cover gas fees for Solana wallet users who may not have APT
+- Add support for additional Solana wallets as they become compatible with the Aptos adapter
-- Move signature verification logic to the backend, combined with JWT or Session to implement on-chain login.
+- Move signature verification logic to the backend, combined with JWT or Session to implement on-chain login
-- Record time and context for each signature to facilitate auditing in business systems.
+- Record time and context for each signature to facilitate auditing in business systems
+- Explore accessing native Solana wallet features through `wallet.solanaWallet` properties